WordPress Website Maintenance

 “I’m concerned about data privacy.”

-If you plan to outsource, look for services that follow strict security protocols to ensure your data remains safe and confidential during the maintenance process.
+If you plan to outsource, look for services that follow strict security protocols to ensure your data remains safe and confidential during maintenance.
 Review their practices for protecting your site and your visitors’ information.

 “I’m worried about giving access to my site.”